Storey's in the Dirt

 WHAT STOREY’S IN THE DIRT MEANS TO ME.

-Introduction 1\.
-The dirt under my nails and in the creases of my hands after a day of working in the soil.
-2. The joy I feel when my kids work the farm with me.
-3. Every wonderful, painful, new experience that adds to our own stories.
-4. All the wonderful and some not so wonderful people who we have encountered on our journey.
-I love to meet farmers, gardeners, ranchers, bakers, fermenters, canners, homesteaders, poultry people, crafters, creators, bee people….there are just so many people, and they are amazing!
-I love to hear their stories.
-In fact, I get in trouble all the time, because I take too long talking to people, well listening to people too.
+Premium## Introduction 1\. **The dirt under my nails** and in the creases of my hands after a day of working in the soil.
+2. The joy I feel when **my kids** work the farm with me.
+3. Every wonderful, painful, new **experience** that adds to our own stories.
+4. All the wonderful and some not so wonderf...

 Food as Medicine